Universe of Star Wars: First Order

-The First Order was implemented as the main antagonistic faction of the Star Wars sequel trilogy and introduced in the trilogy’s first installment, Star Wars: the Force Awakens.
+The First Order was implemented as the main antagonistic faction of the Star Wars sequel trilogy and introduced in the trilogy's first installment, Star Wars: The Force Awakens.
 A military dictatorship and rump state, the First Order originated from the remnants of the Galactic Empire following its defeat at the Battle of Endor in 4 ABY, as depicted in the events of Return of the Jedi.
 As various surviving Imperial factions began to reorganize, the emergent New Republic experienced an internal power struggle between two ideologically divergent parties within its senate.
-As described in Star Wars: Bloodline, a Centrist coalition (largely consisting of former Imperials) in the New Republic Senate opposes the anti-centralist policies of the Populists, led by Leia Organa, and succeeds to combine with a developing government called “the First Order”, considered to be the successor of the Empire.
+As described in Star Wars: Bloodline, a Centrist coalition (largely consisting of former Imperials) in the New Republic Senate opposes the anti-centralist policies of the Populists, led by Leia Organa, and succeeds to combine with a developing government called "the First Order", considered to be the successor of the Empire.
 In the following years, the First Order builds its forces under the autocratic guidance of Supreme Leader Snoke, a proxy for the resurrected Emperor Palpatine.
-Exploiting the New Republic’s political complacency, it launches a devastating surprise attack on the Republic’s capital and fleet using the Death Star-like superweapon, Starkiller Base.
-Throughout the sequel films, the First Order demonstrates a high level of military and technological capacity, utilizing Resurgent-class Star Destroyers, advanced TIE fighter variants, and elite ground forces including specialized stormtroopers and heavy assault walkers such as the AT-M6.
-Central to the plot of Star Wars: The Last Jedi, the First Order develops the ability for “hyperspace tracking,” enabling them to pursue Resistance ships through lightspeed.
-The ultimate loss of leadership through the deaths of Emperor Palpatine alongside Supreme Leader Kylo Ren enables a decisive Resistance-coordinated and civilian-led assault on the Sith Eternal fleet, known as the Final Order, which results in the complete collapse of the First Order during the Battle of Exogol in 35 BBY.
+Exploiting the New Republic's political complacency, it launches a devastating surprise attack on the Republic's capital and fleet using the Death Star-like superweapon, Starkiller Base.
+Throughout the sequel films, the First Order demonstrates a high level of military and technological capacity, using Resurgent-class Star Destroyers, advanced TIE fighter variants, and elite ground forces including specialized stormtroopers and heavy assault walkers such as the AT-M6.
+Central to the plot of Star Wars: The Last Jedi, the First Order develops the ability for "hyperspace tracking," enabling them to pursue Resistance ships through lightspeed.
+The ultimate loss of leadership through the deaths of Emperor Palpatine alongside Supreme Leader Kylo Ren enables a decisive Resistance-coordinated and civilian-led assault on the Sith Eternal fleet, known as the Final Order, which results in the complete collapse of the First Order during the Battle of Exegol in 35 ABY.